-If the authorizing capability does not grant 'EL'-permission, and the tag of 'cd' is 1, then an implicit 'ACPERM' restricting the 'Capability Level (CL)' to the level of the authorizing capability is performed.
-If 'cd' is not sealed, this implicit 'ACPERM' also clears 'EL'-permission to obtain the final permissions on 'cd' (see [Table 30](#)).
+If the authorizing capability does not grant EL-permission, and the tag of cd is 1, then an implicit ACPERM restricting the Capability Level (CL) to the level of the authorizing capability is performed.
+If cd is not sealed, this implicit ACPERM also clears EL-permission to obtain the final permissions on cd (see [Table 31](#)).

-Missing 'LM'-permission does not affect untagged values since this could result in surprising bit patterns when copying non-capability data.
+Missing LM-permission does not affect untagged values since this could result in surprising bit patterns when copying non-capability data.
 Similarly, sealed capabilities are not modified as they are not directly dereferenceable.

-Missing [EL-permission](#) also affects the level of sealed capabilities since notionally the [Capability Level \(CL\)](#) of a capability is not a permission but rather a data flow label attached to the loaded value.
-However, untagged values are not affected by [EL-permission](#).
+Missing EL-permission also affects the level of sealed capabilities since notionally the Capability Level (CL) of a capability is not a permission but rather a data flow label attached to the loaded value.
+However, untagged values are not affected by ELpermission.

-While the implicit [ACPERM](#) introduces a dependency on the loaded data, microarchitectures can avoid this by deferring the actual masking of permissions until the loaded capability is dereferenced or the metadata bits are inspected using [GCPERM](#) or [GCHI](#).
+While the implicit [ACPERM](#) introduces a dependency on the loaded data, implementations can avoid this by deferring the actual masking of permissions until the loaded capability is dereferenced or the metadata bits are inspected using [GCPERM](#) or [GCHI](#).